Mercosur: Incentives

 In the event of the producing nation's granting special incentives for production from the free-trade zones that are not compatible with the corresponding guidelines established under the General Agreement on Tariffs and Trade (GATT), the member nation can make any adjustments needed to return the situation to equilibrium.

 Creation

 The member nations agreed that any free-trade zones that in August 1994 were already in operation could operate normally under Mercosur, along with any that are set up in light of legal guidelines prevailing or in course in congress during this same time period.
 This means that a member nation can no longer create new free-trade zones that are more privileged.

 Mercosur is an effective agreement for its members.

 Manaus and Tierra del Fuego FTZs

-The actual implementation of Mercosur will not affect the special Manaus, Brazil, and Tierra del Fuego, Argentina, free-trade zones organized in light of their special geographic situations.
-These two free-trade zones may continue normal operations until 2013.
+The implementation of Mercosur did not affect the special Manaus, Brazil, and Tierra del Fuego, Argentina free-trade zones until 2013.